Cohabitation Investigations

 Bob Cowan - Owner of Cowan Investigations, a New Jersey Private Investigator

 Have you been ordered to pay alimony as part of your divorce settlement?
-Alimony, also known as spousal support, is necessary for some people.
-Alimony is paid above child support and helps the low-earning spouse reach their daily living expenses, but some people try to take advantage of the law and commit spousal support fraud.
+Alimony, also known as spousal support, is necessary for some divorce actions.
+Alimony is paid above and beyond child support and helps the low-earning spouse reach their daily living expenses.
+However, some people try to take advantage of the law and commit spousal support fraud.
+If this is the case you need a New Jersey Private Investigator you can trust.

 If you suspect your ex-spouse is committing spousal support fraud, our investigators can help.
-Our team of veteran investigators can collect HD Video, background documentation, and court admissible evidence to help reduce – or stop – alimony payments.
+Our team of veteran investigators can collect Real Time Live Streaming Concealed Camera HD Video, Private investigation, background documentation, Motor Vehicle Records, and other court-admissible evidence to help reduce – or stop – alimony payments.

 Revised 2014 Standards for Cohabitation: